Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-Iwe were not able to cover this part in depth
+The 60minute food walk was amazing for exploring local community with a focus

 Helpful Report

 What are three words that describe the activities in this kit?
-Local food based
+Engaging, Authentic, meaningful

 How effective was the resource in fostering critical thinking about food waste issues?